Removing the Identity Barrier for Office 365 Migrations

 Deploy Office 365 6x faster using Okta

 We have seen customers spend 18-24 months attempting to get ADFS, Azure AD Connect, and Microsoft Identity Manager (MIM) to work for identity federation, domain consolidation, high availability, automated onboarding and offboarding, and licensing for Office 365.
-They turned to Okta when they realized they could support all of these requirements out-of-box and get it all done six times faster.
+They turned to Okta when they realised they could support all of these requirements out-of-box and get it all done six times faster.

 With Okta, an admin can import existing users and groups from AD and LDAP into Okta Universal Directory.
 From there, they can control both inbound and outbound profile attributes, and transform, manipulate, and apply logic to ensure that data is clean and reconciled during the process.